Tibo Debaillie: Edmonton Elks

 After recording 31 bench press reps at the CFL Global Combine, Debaillie was drafted by the Edmonton Elks with the 20th overall pick in the 2021 CFL Global Draft.
 He signed with the team two weeks later, and officially made the roster in August after final cuts.
 Debaillie appeared in the first two games of the season in a special teams role before being relegated to the practice squad.
 He was elevated to the active roster again for their week 13 loss to the Hamilton Tiger-Cats, where he recorded his first career defensive tackle, before being reverted back to the practice squad.

 He re-signed with the Elks on December 15, 2021.
 However, he was released later in the off season on February 28, 2022.

 BC Lions

 On May 3, 2022, Debaillie signed with the BC Lions.
+He played in all 18 regular season games in 2022 where he had a career-high 20 defensive tackles, three sacks, and one fumble recovery.
+In 2023, he played in 18 regular season games, starting in two, and recorded 14 defensive tackles and one sack.
+As a pending free agent, Debaillie re-signed with the Lions on January 30, 2024, to a one-year contract extension.

+In the 2024 season opener, on June 9, 2024, against the Toronto Argonauts, Debaillie scored his first career touchdown when he recovered a fumble by Cameron Dukes and returned the ball 20 yards for the score.
+He became the first global player in CFL history to have scored a touchdown.

+On January 9, 2025, Debaillie signed a two-year contract extension with BC.

+On July 13, 2025, Debaillie was placed one the Lions' 1-game injured list after suffering an injury during the previous week's game against the Montreal Alouettes.
+He rejoined the active roster on September 11, 2025.
+On September 18, 2025, Debaillie was placed on the Lions' 6-game injured list.
+He rejoined the active roster on October 3, 2025.